Governance Entry 19 of 25

 The Governance standard is this: regulate private and civic power only where public purposes justify it, designing rules that are clear, proportionate, administrable, rights-respecting, competition-preserving, and reviewable.

 Objective reality asks what failure or risk is present.
 Is there fraud, force, monopoly, pollution, unsafe product, information asymmetry, systemic risk, exploitation, discrimination, external cost, or public dependency?
-Or is the proposed rule merely protecting incumbents, satisfying moral discomfort, or substituting official preference for private judgment?
+Or is the proposed rule protecting incumbents, satisfying moral discomfort, or substituting official preference for private judgment?

 Reciprocity tests regulation from multiple sides.
 If you were the customer, would the rule protect you from hidden harm?
 If you were the small business, could you comply without being crushed by complexity?
 If you were the worker, would the rule protect dignity and opportunity?
 If you were the public, would the rule prevent real spillover harm?
 If you were a future innovator, would the rule leave room to build?